 Named for mums Pat and Gigi, the speakeasy bit comes from the library cover entrance.
 From the street, the space better resembles a used book store than a bar — one that houses some pretty regal-looking hard covers, we might add.

 Once inside, the two-level bar reveals itself and, according to Cristofle, takes on a vibe of 'house party at your mums' combined with rock 'n' roll feels.
 To that end, they've restored the old house back to its bare bones and set it up for big name local and international acts to take the stage.
 The fit-out sees a mix of seating, from aged leather Chesterfield sofas to cafe-style low tables and high bar stools, along with potted plants aplenty and classical portraits adorning the walls.

 The location is no lucky coincidence, either.
 "Newtown is the only neighbourhood that stuck together and thrived [through the lockout laws] these last few years, and we respect that," says Cristofle.
 "We feel the Newtown community is eager for small places and a bit more human-scaled than the multi-billion dollar hospitality giants."

 Open daily from 4pm until late, the upstairs bar will host live gigs two nights a week, plus one-off parties and other decadent speakeasy events.
-There'll also be happy hour every day from 5–7pm — with $15 carafes, $10 class cocktails and $5 tap beers on offer — and half-price wings and tinnies on offer every Wednesday.
+There'll also be happy hour every Wednesday through Friday from 5–7pm — with $15 carafes, $10 classic cocktails and $5 tap beers on offer — and half-price wings and tinnies on offer every Wednesday.